royjin/IncomeTaxCalc/README.md

 # Design
 ## High level
 * This is a command-line app developed by JAVA
 * Dependency injection design pattern is the foundation of this app to make sure the requirement can be flexible change with implementation switch, code testable and maintainable.
-For example, IncomeTaxRuleStrategy is binding with AustraliaIncomeTaxRuleStrategyImpl, which can be switch to NZIncomeTaxRuleStrategyImpl in the future if the requirement was extended.
+For example, IncomeTaxRuleStrategy is binding with AustraliaIncomeTaxRuleStrategyImpl, which can be switched to NZIncomeTaxRuleStrategyImpl in the future if the requirement was extended.
 * Layer design: service, model and client can be easily to migrate to different system, e.g. command-line app to web app.
 * Tax rule is configurable in the system properties file with following format.
 The configuration design is for maintaining and reusing purpose.
 ```